Sasquatch advance to championship series

 SPEARFISH — The Spearfish Sasquatch advanced to the championship game of the Independence League Baseball with a 6-1 victory over the Badlands Big Sticks, Tuesday night, in Dickinson, N.D.

-“Our backs were against the wall and it feels good to get our of there.
-Going into a hostile environment, taking two wins in a row, it says a lot about the guys," said Jarrett Hunt, the Spearfish manager.
+“Our backs were against the wall, and it feels good to get out of there.
+Going into a hostile environment, taking two wins in a row, it says a lot about the guys,” said Jarrett Hunt, the Sasquatch manager.
+“The best thing about what I saw tonight was that people stepped up, they’ve been there all year, they’ve been playing solid, but they really stepped it up tonight,” he said.

 (0) comments